 Attention: You are using an outdated browser, device or you do not have the latest version of JavaScript downloaded and so this website may not work as expected.
 Please download the latest software or switch device to avoid further issues.

-Denis initially enlisted with the Royal Berks before transferring to the newly formed Commandos, established at the behest of Prime Minister Winston Churchill as a special forces unit to carry out raids against enemy forces in German occupied Europe.
+In 1940, Denis enlisted with the Royal Berkshire Regiment.
+Shortly afterwards, he transferred to the newly formed Commandos.
+These special forces units were established at the behest of Prime Minister Winston Churchill, with the purpose of carrying out raids against enemy forces in German-occupied Europe.

-Several Quislings were captured and brought back to the UK for internment as well as a large number of loyal Norwegians who were also brought back to allow them to join the Allied cause.
+During the operation, several Quislings were captured and brought back to the United Kingdom for internment.
+A large number of loyal Norwegians were also taken back, enabling them to join the Allied cause.

 Denis was one of 17 killed during the operation on Saturday 27th December 1941.
 With the absence of any remains he is commemorated on the Brookwood 1939-1945 Memorial, Military Cemetery, Brookwood, Surrey.
 He was 21 years old.